Grantor-Retained Interest Trusts: GRATs, GRUTs, GRITs, and QPRTs

 - charitable remainder annuity trusts and pooled income funds

 - personal residence trusts.

 There are 3 different types of grantor-retained interest trusts that are qualified interests: grantor-retained annuity trusts (GRATs), grantor-retained unitrusts (GRUTs), grantor-retained income trusts (GRITs).
 A qualified interest includes a qualified annuity interest; qualified unitrust interest; or a qualified remainder interest.
-The present values of these qualified interests are valued at 120% of the applicable federal midterm interest rate in the month in which the value was determined.
+The present values of these qualified interests are valued at 120% of the applicable federal midterm interest rate in the month in which the value was determined, the valuation date.
 Qualified annuity interests are an irrevocable right to receive a fixed sum (annuity interest) at least annually or a fixed percentage of the trust value (unitrust interest), determined annually.
 Excess income can be distributed to the donor but does not change the value of the retained interest, and therefore, does not save on gift tax.
 Withdrawal rights or the issuance of notes or any other type of debt does not count as a payment.
 Payments must be made before the filing date of the trust income tax return without regard to extensions.
 The amount paid cannot exceed 120% of the amount or percentage from the preceding year.
 A qualified remainder interest is the noncontingent right to receive all or some share of the trust property on termination of all or some share of the trust.

 The trust interest must be qualified so that the present value of the gift can be determined.
 For instance, if the trust allowed the grantor to withdraw any amount of money at any time, then there would be no way to determine the present value of the gift.
 Since a gift tax return must be filed in the year the trust is created, there would be no way to report the value of the gift, unless the trust distributions are fixed or the remainder interest is determinable.
 This is also why assets cannot be transferred to the trust after it is created.